| The fundamental purpose of higher education, it

 No one can ever really tell us anything we don't already know, but the wise can help us to accept the

 responsibility for knowing, and every religion tries to answer the question: "Who am I and why am I here?".
+Unfortunately our culture seems to value financial reward, social position and physical comfort above

 all else.
 We are a consumer society encouraged to love things and use people, and yet from this same self-centered, dysfunctional